 Within 2 years, it was up and running.
 Chief Dyer invited me to see it first hand.
 Nothing was off limits.
 And what I saw was nothing short of the future today.
 Innovative policing tools all operating in unison.

 Shot Spotter technology really blew me away.
 Using city controlled resources like utility poles, you’d never know that the local police are mounting sophisticated warning sensors.
 When gunshots are detected, the system can narrow down the location of the gun shots and in some cases point to a pattern that could resemble a multi-victim attack versus someone driving and firing a gun into the air.
+I guess if someone discharges the weapon from a restricted location (even with an iowa concealed carry permit) their gunshot can be detected by using this technology and they are likely to be in big trouble.

 IDENTIFYING A THREAT EARLY